cliffordlab/ICG_OSToolbox/ICG_Annotation/readme.md

 ![](ICMAA_gif/8_sel_RC_r.gif)

 <a name="1i"></a>
-#### - Manual Annotation - B point on Inflection/Mild Inflection/ Plateau Feature
+#### - Manual Annotation - B point on Feature: Inflection/Mild Inflection
-After selecting RC feature as inflection/mild inflection or Plateau, use mouse to select the solid blue line.
+After selecting RC feature as inflection/mild inflection, use mouse to select the solid blue line.
 The solid blue line will also convert into broken blue line.
 Use mouse to drag the line inside ICG plot. **Zero Crossing Sign** will also change from NaN to -1 or +1.
 Align broken blue line with dotted black line, once **Zero Crossing Sign** changes from -1 to +1.
 Use **Shift + Left Click** to mark B point.

 ![](ICMAA_gif/9_mk_B_infl_r.gif)